MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/fetch-resources.md

 ### Parse the spreadsheet

-There's no built-in spreadsheet parsing tool, so you'll need to write your own or find one online.
+There's no built-in CSV parsing tool, so you'll need to write your own or find one online.
 For example, a quick search online found [this](https://stackoverflow.com/a/14991797) one on Stack Overflow.
 If you find one online make sure it has no use restrictions.